azsk/AzTS-docs/Assets/Feature-Announcements/README.md

 ## Introducing Secure Templates for AzTS-UI

-This gallery includes ARM templates for various resources which can be used as reference when creating your own templates.
-These 'compliant' templates have been created after passing applicable AzTS controls for corresponding resources.
+In order to help our end users to stay compliant to AzTS controls, we have rolled out a new 'Secure Templates' section in the AzTS-UI which allows you to download/deploy ARM templates for various resources and can be used as a reference when creating your own templates.
+These 'compliant-by-default' templates have been created keeping in consideration, the various security controls we presently have in AzTS.
 <br/>

 <img src="https://raw.githubusercontent.com/MSFT-Chirag/AzTS-docs/users/MSFT-Chirag/FeatureConfetti/Assets/Feature-Announcements/Secure-Templates.gif" width="75%" />